ThalesGroup/cva6-softcore-contest/README.md

 Transfer rate: 65 KB/sec, 2817 bytes/write.
 ```

-9. At last, in gdb, you can run the RIPE application by command `c`:
+At last, in gdb, you can run the RIPE application with command `c`:
 ```
 (gdb) c
 Continuing.
 (gdb)
 ```

-10. On hyperterminal configured on /dev/ttyUSB0 11520-8-N-1, you should see:
+On the host hyperterminal configured on /dev/ttyUSB0 11520-8-N-1, you should see:
 ```
 *** Booting Zephyr OS build zephyr-v3.2.0-324-gf5d5bc39c3af  ***
-RIPE is alive! cv32a6_zebu
+RIPE is alive! cv32a6_zybo
 RIPE parameters:
 technique       direct
 inject param    shellcode